Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/chargeback/chargeback.md

 # Chargeback Administration
 ## Introduction
 Chargeback is used to allocate the costs of IT resources to the people or organizations who consume them.
 Organizations are adopting consolidation platforms such as Oracle Exadata, where there are multiple applications running on a shared hardware platform.
-There needs to be a way to meter the resources consumed by each application so charges can be applied accordingly.
-This, in turn, helps to measure the business value of IT investments so that priority can be given to the applications with the greatest return on investment (ROI)
+Use this feature to meter the resources consumed by each application so that charges can be applied accurately.
+This, in turn, helps to measure the business value of IT investments so that priority can be given to the applications with the greatest return on investment (ROI).

 Adopting a Chargeback (or Showback) model can deliver significant benefits to both IT and Line of Business users:
 - Chargeback benefits consumers by placing them in control of their IT costs.